nick-lifx/hsbk_rgb/README.md

 install`.
 This will auto-generate some of the Python files in the main solver directory.
 Basically it pre-computes various constants which are derived from the chromaticities of the SRGB primaries and D65 white point.
-It uses a Remez exchange algorithm to find optimized polynomials for `mired_to_rgb_srgb.py`.
-A case where you might want to re-run the preparation scripts is if you are using a non-standard monitor such as an Apple (Display P3) or HDTV (rec.2020).
+It uses a Remez exchange algorithm to find optimized polynomials for `mired_to_rgb.py`.
+A case where you might want to re-run the preparation scripts is if you are using a non-standard monitor such as an Apple (Display P3) or recent HDTV (rec.2020).

 ### Running from the command line

 You can run each utility from the command line for testing purposes, e.g.
 ```
+cd python
 ./hsbk_to_rgb.py 60 1 1 3500
 ```
 should produce output similar to the following